 How We Got Started

 When we founded Grassroots Change in 2009, we were moved by the need to nurture authentic public health movements.
-We also recognized the growing threat of preemption to grassroots movements on issues such as nutrition, tobacco control, agriculture, gun violence, and environmental justice.
-We’ve worked at the intersection of grassroots power and preemption by providing deep expertise on how grassroots leaders can overcome these obstacles to build effective movements for change.
+We also recognized the growing threat of preemption to grassroots movements on issues such as nutrition, tobacco control, agriculture and gun violence.
+We’ve worked at the intersection of grassroots power and preemption by providing experience and expertise on grassroots movement building and preemption.

 What We Do